- JCPS School of Innovation Overview

 The following four teams were selected as finalists in the JCPS School of Innovation Design Competition:

 To read short summaries and to view the teams’ presentations, click here.
+To view community survey data about the School of Innovation Design Competition and the four finalists, click here.
 The four finalists will have several months to work with JCPS specialists and external experts to translate their ideas into action plans, complete with a baseline budget, operational structure, curriculum alignment, and other components.
-The Jefferson County Board of Education (JCBE) will select an ultimate winner this summer, and a new school concept could begin as soon as the 2015-16 school year.

 Jefferson County Public Schools (JCPS) is one of four Kentucky school districts selected by the Kentucky Department of Education (KDE) to become a District of Innovation.
 This designation allows a school district the opportunity to break out of the traditional structures of public education and try new and innovative ways to improve student achievement.